 It is important to note that our non-credit courses that include CSKLS 770 - Supervised Tutoring are positive attendance based.
 The tutorial centers rely on instructional assistants and student workers.
-Inspite of the institution's student headcount decrease in Fall 2019; the semester AB705 was fully implemented, the Santa Rosa Tutorial Center alone recorded a 4% increase in terms of headcounts; 7% increase in the number of visits; 5% increase in the total amount of time spent with our tutors.
-These data were obtained from the timekeeper report which we use to track positive attendance hours and compared to Fall 2018 report.
-Given this information, the need for support staff - especially in our tutorial centers - is evident to provide more academic support.
+The need for support staff - especially in our tutorial centers - is evident to provide more academic support.